Beyond templates: unique covers

 Authors who made the move.

 “I loved Placeit for mockups but my covers always looked like everyone else's.
-Switched to KDPEasy for the actual cover art and use Placeit just for promotional images now.”
+Switched to KDPEasy for the actual cover art and use Placeit just for promo images now.”

-“Placeit didn't handle the spine at all — I still had to manually calculate and assemble the full-wrap in Photoshop.
+“Placeit didn't handle the spine at all.
+I still had to manually calculate it and assemble the full-wrap in Photoshop.
 KDPEasy does the whole thing automatically.”

-“I was paying $15/month for Placeit and only using it once or twice.
-KDPEasy's pay-per-cover model makes much more sense for how I actually publish.”
+“I was paying $15 a month for Placeit and only using it once or twice.
+KDPEasy's pay-per-cover model makes way more sense for how I actually publish.”

-Why Placeit doesn't work for KDP print books
+Why Placeit doesn't fit a KDP print workflow

-Placeit is a popular mockup generator designed for creating product previews, social media graphics, and marketing materials.
-While it offers book cover mockups, it's not built for creating actual print-ready KDP covers.
+Placeit is a popular mockup generator from Envato, designed for product previews, social media graphics, and merch templates.
+It offers book cover mockups, but it was not built for creating actual print-ready KDP covers.

-Placeit makes your book look good in screenshots.
+Placeit makes your book look good in marketing screenshots.
 KDPEasy makes your book actually work on Amazon KDP.
-One is marketing, the other is production.
+One is promotion, the other is production.
+Most pro indies use both, with KDPEasy doing the heavy lifting.

-8 reasons Placeit fails for KDP print books
+8 reasons Placeit alone fails for KDP print books

-- Mockups, not print files — Placeit creates 3D preview images for marketing.
-It does NOT generate print-ready PDFs with spine, front, and back cover layouts.
-You cannot upload Placeit mockups to KDP.
+- Mockups, not print files: Placeit creates 3D preview images for marketing.
+It does not generate print-ready PDFs with a spine and back cover layout.
+You cannot upload a Placeit mockup to KDP.

-- No spine calculation — Placeit has zero tools for calculating spine width based on page count and paper type.
-Without spine calculation, you cannot create print book covers.
+- No spine calculation: Placeit has zero tools for calculating spine width from page count and paper type.
+Without it you cannot build a paperback cover.

-- Wrong file format — Placeit exports PNG and JPG images for mockups.
-KDP requires a print-ready PDF with embedded fonts, correct bleed, and minimum 300 DPI.
+- Wrong file format: Placeit exports PNG and JPG images for mockups.
+KDP expects a print-ready PDF with embedded fonts, correct bleed, and minimum 300 DPI.

-- Template duplication risk — Placeit templates are used by tens of thousands of authors.
-Your cover will look like everyone else's in your genre.
+- Template duplication risk: Placeit templates are used by tens of thousands of authors.
+Your cover ends up looking like everyone else's in your genre.

-- Still requires separate design software — even if you export the highest-quality Placeit image, you still need Photoshop or similar software to assemble the full-wrap print file.
+- Still requires separate design software: even with the highest-quality Placeit export, you still need Photoshop or similar to assemble the full-wrap print file.

-- Not built for print publishing — Placeit's entire product is focused on digital marketing mockups.
+- Not built for print publishing: Placeit’s product strategy is digital marketing mockups.
 KDP print production is an afterthought, not the core use case.

-Placeit and KDPEasy are not direct competitors — they solve different problems.
-Placeit is excellent for creating 3D mockup images of your book for social media posts, Amazon A+ content, and marketing campaigns.
+Placeit and KDPEasy are not direct competitors for the same job.
+Placeit is excellent for creating 3D mockup images of your book for social media posts, Amazon A+ content, paid ads, and email campaigns.
 KDPEasy is for creating the actual print-ready cover file you upload to KDP.

-Many authors use both: KDPEasy to generate the print cover, then upload the front cover image to Placeit to create marketing mockups.
-This combination gives you the best of both tools.
+Many authors run both: KDPEasy to generate the print cover, then upload the front-cover JPEG to Placeit to create marketing mockups.
+This combination uses each tool for its strongest use case.

 Questions, answered.